18F/handbook/_pages/how-we-work/tools/slack.md

 ### External collaborators

 You can invite government partners, contractors, etc. to specific project channels to foster collaboration and asynchronous communication with the team.
 Several projects have [created](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel) specific channels that end with `-partners`.
 Our partners may be invited as [single-channel guests](https://get.slack.help/hc/en-us/articles/202518103-Multi-Channel-and-Single-Channel-Guests) at no cost to the project or agency.
 Giving partners access to _more_ than one channel will be billed [the normal Slack user rate](https://slack.com/pricing) to your IAA.
+When possible, we prefer to set up shared channels with partners over having multi-channel guests.

 1. [Create a `<project>-partners` channel](https://get.slack.help/hc/en-us/articles/201402297-Creating-a-channel), if you don't want them in an existing channel.
 1. Fill out the [user request form](https://docs.google.com/a/gsa.gov/forms/d/e/1FAIpQLSfYQ-D82rIGwbCmwF3kAQERqczi5syVGq6GtmQNR6fhxRAA2Q/viewform).